Advocates for the Rule of Law (ARL) is a registered Canadian charity and legal think-tank dedicated to promoting the rule of law.

 - Laws should be legislated by the legislature, executed by the executive and applied by an independent judiciary.

-- Laws should be of general application and should avoid exemptions and regulatory discretion wherever possible.
+- Laws should avoid broad regulatory discretion wherever possible.

 - Statutes should establish rights, obligations and prohibitions in clear and precise language.